 The Pathways in Technology (P-TECH) program is an Australian version of an idea that originated in New York.
 Not-for-profit Skilling Australia Foundation (SAF) partnered with interested stakeholders to develop a local program that began in Victoria in 2016.

-Thanks to Federal Government funding, there are now 10 P-TECH pilot sites across the country – involving over 2,500 students – with four more partnerships in development.
+Thanks to Federal Government funding, there are now 10 P-TECH Australia pilot sites across the country – involving over 2,500 students – with four more partnerships in development.

-P-TECH is all about providing industry-supported pathways in order to increase the number of young people achieving a post-school STEM-related qualification.
+P-TECH Australia is all about providing industry-supported pathways in order to increase the number of young people achieving a post-school STEM-related qualification.

 The Federal Government funding has enabled a Skilling Australia Foundation (SAF) industry liaison officer to be placed at each school to set up partnerships with training and education providers, business, industry and community.

-The aim is to develop and implement a P-TECH program aligned to regional skill demands, and to ensure students from Year 9 onwards are immersed in diverse local STEM-based activities.
+The aim is to develop and implement a P-TECH Australia program aligned to regional skill demands, and to ensure students from Year 9 onwards are immersed in diverse local STEM-based activities.

 ‘The freedom to be flexible’